Giftcarder/QXpathEditor/README.rst

 Use the widget as any other qt widget.

-You may specify the regular expression and the string pattern programmatically.
+You may specify the XPath expression and the string pattern programmatically.
 You might also want to connect to the ``quick_ref_requested`` signal so that your application can show/hide a quick reference widget in the most appropriate place.